Information for MEng Industrial Engineering Students

 Job Possibilities

 There are jobs available during your studies or upon graduation in all areas covered by our options.
-However, you need to keep the following in mind:
+However, you need to keep the following in mind, especially when looking for a full-time job:

 1. Many jobs in Quebec require good knowledge of French.
 If you don't know French, take the oppotunity to learn it, see above.